UMass Amherst

 Physics Education Research Group

 During 2008-2009, PERG (a.k.a.
-UMPERG) is transitioning from UMass to the University of North Carolina at Greensboro, where it joins the UNCG Department of Physics & Astronomy.
+UMPERG) transitioned from UMass to the University of North Carolina at Greensboro, where it joined the UNCG Department of Physics & Astronomy.

 PERG is a team of physicists studying knowledge, cognition, learning, and teaching about physics and other sciences.
 We investigate fundamental questions in the cognitive science of physics learning and expertise; develop pedagogic techniques and curricula; and promote effective instruction within our university and around the world.